codewurld/codewurld/README.md

 ## Tech Stack & Tools
 HTML, CSS, Sass, Javascript, React, Mongo, Node, Express, Python, Figma, Photoshop, Firebase

+### Infinity & Beyond Days of Code
+I joined the 100 Days of Code around May 2021 to challenge myself to be immersed in working on projects and/or learning/improving programming related skills, knowledge or concepts and as of this writing (16 November 2021) - I'm on Day 223.
+Follow my journey on Twitter [here](https://twitter.com/codewurld1)

 <!--
 **codewurld/codewurld** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.